daviddarnes/daviddarnes.github.io/pages/experiments.md

 # Experiments

-In the process of being transferred from my [current site](http://david.darn.es/experiments/).
+A few of my open source projects, you can find these and more [on GitHub](https://github.com/daviddarnes?tab=repositories).